-Because of the high unit price of the CyberKnife and TomoTherapy Systems and the relatively small number of units installed each quarter, each installation of a CyberKnife or TomoTherapy System can represent a significant percentage of our revenue for a particular quarter.
-Therefore, if we do not install a CyberKnife or TomoTherapy System when anticipated, we will not be able to recognize the associated revenue and our operating results will vary significantly from our expectations.
-This is of particular concern when the economic environment is volatile, where we have had experiences with customers cancelling or postponing orders for our CyberKnife and TomoTherapy Systems and delaying any required build-outs.
+Because of the high unit price of the CyberKnife and TomoTherapy Systems and the relatively small number of units shipped each quarter, each shipment of a CyberKnife or TomoTherapy System can represent a significant percentage of our revenue for a particular quarter.
+Therefore, if we do not ship a CyberKnife or TomoTherapy System when anticipated, we will not be able to recognize the associated revenue and our operating results will vary significantly from our expectations.
+This is of particular concern when the economic environment is volatile, such as the current economic environment.
+For example, in the past, during periods of severe economic volatility, we have had experiences with customers cancelling or postponing orders for our CyberKnife and TomoTherapy Systems and delaying any required build-outs.
 These fluctuations and other potential fluctuations mean that you should not rely upon our operating results in any particular period as an indication of future performance.